sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fribidi</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Library implementing the Unicode Bidirectional Algorithm
+Short desc    : Library implementing the Unicode Bidirectional Algorithm
 URL          : https://github.com/fribidi/fribidi/
-Лицензия     : LGPLv2+ and UCD
+License      : LGPLv2+ and UCD
-Описание     : A library to handle bidirectional scripts (for example Hebrew, Arabic),
+Descript     : A library to handle bidirectional scripts (for example Hebrew, Arabic),
              : so that the display is done in the proper way; while the text data itself
              : is always written in logical order.
 ```